RightToPrivacy/Pine64-Mesh-Related/README.md

-# Pine64-LoRa Progress Log (more later)
+# Pine64-Mesh Related Progress Log (more later)
-Playing with Pine64's LoRa board/modules (documenting/sharing along the way)
+Playing with Pine64's board/and modules related to Semtech's LoRa and other Mesh related topics (documenting/sharing along the way)

 Disassembled the Gateway to find (info added later after announced by Pine64 official)